lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 permalink: /recruitment/
 ---

-# Joining the Lab.
+# Joining the Lab or CeBiC

-Thank you for your interest in joining our lab our study group.
+Thank you for your interest in joining our lab or Center of Bilingualism and Complexity Studies, please contact <a href="mailto:kupske@gmail.com">Dr. Kupske</a>. directly.

 ## Joining the study group